(Herpes, Genital; Herpes Genitalis; Herpes Simplex, Genital)

 - Pregnancy or childbirth—an infection can pass from a mother to her child

 Risk FactorsThe strongest risk factor for genital herpes is having unprotected sex with an infected partner.
 Other risk factors include:

-- High number of sexual partners
+- A high number of sexual partners

-- History of sexually transmitted infections
+- A history of sexually transmitted infections

 - Starting to have sex at an early age